 Through projecting potential income and then contrasting it with potential expenditure, you’ll be able to gain a better picture of how your future finances might look.
 Sometime should be set aside to do this every week, if not every month, as it’ll provide you with a better picture of how strong or weak cash-flow might be in the coming days, weeks and months.

-Done correctly, forecasting can illustrate when a change in tactic might be needed, ensuring that you’re suitably equipped to bridge a difficult period ahead.
+Done correctly, forecasting can illustrate when a change in tactic might be needed, ensuring that you’re suitably equipped to bridge a difficult period ahead and helping to avoid a worst case scenario such as liquidation.

 And finally, audit your tax efficiency